INFORMING BRITAIN by @AndyGibsonTV

 This page will be updated as the headlines come in.

-LEAD STORY CORRESPONDENT: Will Stone
+LEAD STORY CORRESPONDENT: The Economist Editorial

 Picture